 You know what I’m talking about.
-You walk into an office and there, on the receptionist’s desk, sits that innocent bowl of candy tempting you.
+You walk into an office – any office – and there, on the receptionist’s desk, sits that innocent bowl of candy tempting you.
 Not one of those bowls with unwrapped morsels and a scoop.
-I won’t touch them.
-Who knows what grubby little fingers have been in there?
+I won’t touch those.
+Who knows what grubby fingers have been in there?

 No, these are the last of the bagged candies, dumped unceremoniously into the bowl before they become stale and inedible.

 I don’t consider myself an addictive personality.
 I quit smoking long ago and won’t be starting up again in this lifetime.
 I’d rather have another baby than go through the agony of an encore performance of cigarette withdrawal.

 I don’t do drugs since my love of wine is quite enough for me to handle.
 But tempting me with candy is another matter.
 My friends and family somehow manage to keep their hands to themselves, but I can’t resist those little bowls of free tidbits.

 So here I am, waiting patiently in my vet’s office for her to process my payment.
 And there’s the bowl.
 In it I see a new candy.
 It is wrapped in gold and looks so wrinkled that maybe someone has opened it, rejected it and rewrapped the thing.

 It has me curious enough that, when no one is looking, I pick it up and conceal it in my hand for later inspection.
 I don’t want anyone to think I’m going to eat something someone else has perhaps smelled, licked, and put back.

 Back in the car, I inspect my bootie.
 This is new.
 Maybe it’s supposed to look all wrinkly.
 I open it up to reveal a rather tempting little morsel.
 Chocolate covered buttercrunch sprinkled with crushed nuts.
 Hmmmm.
 Doesn’t look like it’s been licked.
 What the heck; I pop it in my mouth.